When Machine Unlearning Jeopardizes Privacy: Evaluation

 \subsection{Experimental Setup}

-\mypara{Environment} All algorithms are implemented in Python 3.7 and all the experiments are conducted on a server with Intel Xeon E7-8867 v3 @ 2.50GHz and 1.5TB memory.
+\mypara{Target Models} In our experiments, we evaluate the vulnerability of both simple machine learning models, including logistic regression (LR), decision tree (DT), random forest (RF), and 5-layer multi-layer perceptron (MLP), and the state-of-the-art convolutional neural networks, including SimpleCNN (implemented by us), DenseNet~\cite{HLMW17}, and ResNet50~\cite{HZRS16}.
+For reproducibility purpose, we provide the hyperparameter settings for the simple machine learning models in \autoref{app:model_setting}, and the implementation details of SimpleCNN in \autoref{app:cnn_structure}.
+All the convolutional networks are trained for 100 epochs.

-\mypara{Datasets} We run experiments on two different types of datasets: categorical dataset and image dataset.
-The categorical datasets are used to evaluate the vulnerability of simple machine learning models, such as logistic regression (LR), decision tree (DT), random forest (RF), and multi-layer perceptron (MLP).
-The image datasets are used to evaluate the vulnerability of state-of-the-art convolutional neural networks, such as ResNet~\cite{HZRS16}.
-We use the following datasets in our experiment. \begin{itemize} \item \textbf{UCI Adult~\cite{UCIADULT}.} UCI Adult is a widely used categorical dataset for classification.
-It is a census dataset that contains around $50,000$ samples with $14$ features, including race, gender, occupation, etc. The original classification task is to predict whether the income of a person is over $\$50k$, which is a binary classification task.
-To evaluate the performance of multi-class classification, we transform the occupation feature into a label in our experiment, with $12$ possible classes for this label.
-For ease of presentation, we denote these two tasks as two different datasets, namely Adult~(income) and Adult~(occupation).
+\mypara{Datasets} We run experiments on two different types of datasets: categorical datasets and image datasets.
+The categorical datasets are used to evaluate the vulnerability of simple machine learning models, while the image datasets are used to evaluate the vulnerability of the convolutional neural networks.
+Due to space limitation, we defer the detailed description of these datasets to \autoref{app:dataset}.
+The statistics of all datasets used in our experiments are listed in \autoref{table:dataset}.
+Note that the Insta-NY and STL10 datasets are only used for data transferring attack in \autoref{subsec:transfer_attack}.

-\item \textbf{US Accident~\cite{USACCIDENT}.} US Accident is a countrywide traffic accident dataset, which covers $49$ states of the United States.
-This dataset contains around 3M samples.
-We filter out attributes with too many missing values and obtain $30$ valid features.
-The valid features include temperature, humidity, pressure, etc. The classification task is to predict the accident severity level which contains $3$ classes.

-\item \textbf{Insta-NY~\cite{BHPZ17}.} This dataset contains a collection of Instagram users' location check-in data in New York.
-Each check-in contains a location and a timestamp; and each location belongs to a category.
-We use the number of check-ins that happened at each location in each hour on a weekly basis as the location feature vector.
-The classification task is to predict each location's category among $9$ different categories.
-After filtering out locations with less than 50 check-ins, we get 19,215 locations for Insta-NY dataset.
-Later in the section, we also make use of check-ins in Los Angeles, namely Insta-LA~\cite{BHPZ17}, for evaluating the data transferring attack.
-This dataset includes 16,472 locations.

-\item \textbf{MNIST~\cite{MNIST}.} MNIST is an image dataset widely use for classification.
-It is a 10-class handwritten digits dataset which contains 42,000 samples, each being formatted into a $28\times28$-pixel image.

-\item \textbf{CIFAR10~\cite{CIFAR}.} CIFAR10 is the benchmark dataset used to evaluate image recognition algorithms.
-This dataset contains 60,000 colored images of size $32\times32$, which are equally distributed on the following 10 classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
-There are 50,000 training images and 10,000 testing images. \end{itemize}

 \mypara{Metrics} In addition to the two privacy degradation metrics proposed in \autoref{sec:metric}, we also rely on the traditional AUC metric to measure the absolute performance of \method and \mlleak.
 To summarize, we have the following three metrics: